MRes

 • We operate several farms and own significant tracts of natural woodland, while our coastal location close to several nature reserves and national parks offers unique opportunities for a broad range of bioscience research.

-• Opportunity to work within research teams with your supervisor, research staff and other postgraduate students.
+• You'll have the opportunity to work within research teams with your supervisor, research staff and other postgraduate students.

-• This course is suitable for students who are not yet ready or do not wish to begin a PhD but who would like to develop their research skills first.
-It is also suitable for students that would like to combine research with the support of a taught element of a postgraduate course.
+• This course is suitable for students who are not yet ready or do not wish to begin a PhD, but who would like to develop their research skills.
+It is also suitable for students who would like to combine research with taught elements of a postgraduate course.

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.